14islands/14islands-com-v2/app/blog/_posts/2017-01-5-our-year-in-review-2016.md

 ## Culture Bible

 We made time to write [Our Handbook](https://14islands.com/handbook/) as a reference of who we are and how we run things as a company.
-We believe writing openly is a form of sharing and being transparent.
+We believe writing openly can benefit both us and the community.

 {% include blog-quote.html quote="We are united by our passion for great user experiences, beautiful design and creative technologies." author-name="The 14islands Handbook" author-link="https://14islands.com/handbook/#its-in-the-water" %}